ualibraries/Guide-on-the-Side/README.md

 3. Copy config.sample.yml to config.yml.
 4. Modify the database and email information (at least) in config.yml so that it matches what you created in step 2.
+If you'd like to track tutorial usage with Google Analytics, you can also fill out the google_analytics section like so:

+      ```
+      google_analytics:
+        enabled: true
+        account_id: <your GA account number>
+        domain_name: <your domain name>
+      ```

 5. Install the database schema by running the following commands from the guide_on_the_side/app folder: